fluentverification/CaseStudies_StochasticModelChecking/README.md

 ### Prerequisites

-- [Docker Desktop](https://docker.com) installed and running on Mac.
+- [Docker Desktop](https://docker.com) installed and running on your computer.
 - Model files (e.g., `.sm` and `.props`) saved together in a dedicated project directory.

 ---